LucaDal/Logic-Tester-/README.md

 ## Reminder:

 This app is still in developement so contains bugs, please don't make big projects because classes may change and it could affect old savings making them obsolete

+## Download:
+To use the app download the LogicTester.jar then go into the command prompt and digit: java -jar yourAbsolutPath\LogicTester.jar ex. ->                                     java -jar C:\Users\Luca\Download\LogicTester.jar